 Yes, getting a business valued and sold based on factors other than its earnings while by no means impossible nor uncommon, is HARD.

-The lucky ones that do so – and there are literally hundreds of businesses every month that sell for very high multiples of profitability, for multiples of revenue, and even companies that are in a pre-revenue stage that sell every day just on the value of their technology, their people, and their work processes – focus laser-like on the below:
+Yet…there are literally hundreds of companies every month that sell for very high multiples of profits, for multiples of revenue, and even companies that are in a pre-revenue stage that sell every day just on the value of their technology, their people, and their work processes.

 As an example, the likelihood of a medical device company being sold or taken public is twenty times greater than that for a services - or a low-to-no proprietary technology company - doing so.